 The Forward violet thus did I chide: Sweet thief, whence dids’t thou steal thy sweet that smells, If not from my love’s breath?
 The purple pride Which on thy soft cheek for complexion dwells, In my loves veins thou hast too grossly dyed.
 (S.99)

-This ‘love’ was arguably the greatest love in literature and although it has often been misinterpreted as ‘homosexual love’ it was no such thing – it was as previously explained the love of a father for a son, a love I believe lucidly explained in the closing lines of the sonnet.
-Wriothesley wasn’t born but like a God “created” – and with the “addition” of male genitalia, seemingly ‘pricked out’ for women’s pleasure.
+This ‘love’ arguably, was the greatest love in literature and although it has often been misinterpreted as ‘homosexual love’ it was no such thing – it was as previously explained the love of a father for a son, a love I believe lucidly explained in the closing lines of the sonnet.
+Wriothesley wasn’t born – but like a God “created” – and with the “addition” of male genitalia, seemingly was ‘pricked out’ for women’s pleasure.

 (11) And by addition me of thee defeated, (12) By adding one thing to my purpose nothing.